 After retiring from the prosecutor’s office, he joined a private practice law firm where he handled various civil cases for another seven years.
 He then retired for a second time and eventually became concerned about how U.S. Supreme Court decisions had affected our country so he decided to write books about the problem and possible solutions.

 He currently lives in Spokane, Washington with his wife Jean.
 They had five children, one of whom died in a plane crash in 1987.
-They currently have thirteen grandchildren and eleven great-grandchildren
+They currently have thirteen grandchildren and twelve great-grandchildren